-Once the following milestones have been met:
+Please ensure the following items have been addressed:

-- The building has been completed in accordance with the approved building plans, and all the conditions of the approval have been met. - The landscaping has been installed in accordance with the approved landscaping plan, and all the conditions of the approval have been met. - A photo record of the building and landscape and fences from the streetscape has been submitted.
+- The building has been completed in accordance with the approved building plans, and all the conditions of the approval have been met. - The landscaping has been installed in accordance with the approved landscaping plan, and all the conditions of the approval have been met.